 Photo courtesy of iStock/SeventyFour

-An engineer using VR simulator for building visualization while his colleague explains the project to him.
+An engineer using a VR simulator for building visualization while his colleague explains the project to him.

 Picture this: it’s your first day at a new job.
 You’ve sat through weeks of training, reading about procedures, safety protocol, and worker’s comp.
 You’ve studied everything and paid attention: you’re ready.
 Then, someone hands you an explosive.